wevm/create-wagmi/README.md

 `create-wagmi` currently comes with the following templates:

 - `next` (default): A Next.js wagmi project.
-- `next-with-connectkit`: A Next.js wagmi project with ConnectKit included.
+- `next-connectkit`: A Next.js wagmi project with ConnectKit included.
-- `next-with-rainbowkit`: A Next.js wagmi project with RainbowKit included.
+- `next-rainbowkit`: A Next.js wagmi project with RainbowKit included.
+- `next-web3modal`: A Next.js wagmi project with Web3Modal included.
 - `vite-react`: A Vite (React) wagmi project.
+- `vite-react-connectkit`: A Vite (React) wagmi project with ConnectKit included.
+- `vite-react-rainbowkit`: A Vite (React) wagmi project with RainbowKit included.
-- `create-react-app`: A Create React App wagmi project
+- `vite-react-web3modal`: A Vite (React) wagmi project with Web3Modal included.

 ## Options